secretstartups/handbook/readmes/wayne-haber/index.html.md

 ### Wayne Haber README

-I’m the director of engineering for the [growth](https://about.gitlab.com/handbook/engineering/development/growth/) and [fulfillment](https://about.gitlab.com/handbook/engineering/development/fulfillment/) departments.
+I’m the director of engineering for the [growth](https://about.gitlab.com/handbook/engineering/development/growth/) and [fulfillment](https://about.gitlab.com/handbook/engineering/development/fulfillment/) departments and the [applied ML group](https://about.gitlab.com/handbook/engineering/development/modelops/appliedml/).
 I am also a SME for security at the company.

 Links about Wayne:
 * [GitLab](https://gitlab.com/whaber)